-- 1. Supervisor(s) can be any full-time faculty member(s) of the Institute with a PhD degree.
+1. Supervisor(s) can be any full-time faculty member(s) of the Institute with a Ph.D degree.
 In case of joint supervision, one supervisor will be from the parent department where the admission is taken whereas the other supervisor(s) may be taken from within/outside the Institute, as identified by the supervisor of the parent department in which the candidate has taken admission.
-Faculty on contract is not allowed to supervise a research student/candidate.
-A Faculty member can be allowed to singly guide PhD students after two years of completion of his/her PhD degree; however joint supervision is permissible in the initial two years after completion of PhD degree.
-A faculty member can be assigned a maximum of 5 PhD students.
-However, Chairman Senate can permit one more candidate based on the specific recommendation of the eligible supervisor.
-In case there are more than one supervisors of a candidate from inside/ outside the institute, the seat will be equally shared among the faculty members. - 2.
-The Dean Academic Affairs, on the recommendations of the SRC, may appoint one or more Supervisor(s), not exceeding a total of three, to supervise a research student/candidate.
+Faculty on contract is not allowed to supervise a research student/ candidate.
+A Faculty member can be allowed to singly guide Ph.D students after two years of completion of his/ her Ph.D degree; however joint supervision is permissible in the initial two years after completion of Ph.D degree.
+A Professor can be assigned maximum of 08 Ph.D. students, an Associate Professor can be assigned maximum of 04 Ph.D. students.

+In case there are more than one supervisors of a candidate from inside/ outside the institute, the seat will be equally shared among the faculty members.

+- 2. The Dean Academic Affairs, on the recommendations of the SRC, may appoint one or more Supervisor(s), not exceeding a total of three, to supervise a research student/candidate.
 These may be from inside or outside the Institute and there should not be more than two supervisors from within the Institute and not more than one supervisor from outside the Institute.
 Addition/deletion of Supervisor(s) would be made as per the recommendations of the SRC.
 In such cases, the minimum association period of new supervisor shall not be less than one year.
-All such recommendations of SRC will be sent to DAA through Chairman, DRC.

-3. Change of Supervisor(s) and Appointment of Caretaker Supervisor for PhD students:
+All such recommendations of SRC will be sent to DAA through Chairman, DRC. - 3.
+Change of Supervisor(s) and Appointment of Caretaker Supervisor for Ph.D students: